 Regulatory and Compliance Challenges

-Healthcare AI must comply with stringent regulations like HIPAA in the U.S. or GDPR in Europe.
-Navigating these frameworks can be complex and may delay implementation.
-Hospitals must work with legal experts to ensure compliance without compromising functionality.
+Medical AI must completely comply with regulations such as those provided by HIPAA in the United States or the General Data Protection Regulation in Europe.
+Navigating these frameworks is tricky, laborious work and usually holds up implementation.
+Hospitals need to cooperate with legal experts who ensure that compliance is attained without giving away functionality.

 Maintenance and Updates